-Boudoir photography is similar to glamour photography.
+Boudoir photography in 2020 is similar to glamour photography.
 One of the aspects that makes boudoir different is the inclusion factor of the subjects.
 Traditionally, glamour models were generally just that, models.
 Aspiring photographers and models would often trade out work, each one benefitting from creating a portfolio of images.

 The current trend for boudoir photography is that everyone is potentially a valid subject.
 This has opened up people’s minds to the possibilities.
 Adults of all ages, male and female, and any body style are potential subjects and potential clients.
 A successful boudoir photographer will be able to maximize that latent potential for a wide variety of subjects.

 This is really a fantastic thing.
 Everyone can join in on the fun.
 Besides the financial boon for professional photographers, this also fosters a positive self view for so many people.
 Photography is art, and art should be accessible to everyone.